jzacsh/vcsq/README.md

 [![Build Status][gitlab_ci_badge]][gitlab_ci_dash] shows e2e tess' status.
 I'm hoping for near-complete coverage.

-_tl;dr_ is the effort's 80% done, but the functionality's only 30% through.
-Some early/core functionality (see "design goals" section) is already done (and I should probably just port my `$PS1` already), an enormous amount of test-infra and outlining to enable the rest of the APIs, and now just remains some drudge-work to finish the port.
+_tl;dr_ the effort's 80% done, but the functionality's only 30% through.
+Some early/core functionality (see "goals" section) is already done (and I should probably just port my `$PS1` already), an enormous amount of test-infra and outlining to enable the rest of the APIs, and now just remains some drudge-work to finish the port.

-## Design Goals
+## Design & Goals

 **Goal**: answer 101 introspective questions about a repo/directory.